chillexistence/DerbyNet-Photo-Kiosk/README.md

 # Barcode Control Mode

-The system can be operated entirely using barcodes without touching the screen.
+The system can be operated entirely using barcodes without touching the screen. (with the exception of setting crop %)

 ## Mode Selection Barcodes